ryanezil/mongo-debezium/README.md

 ### OPTIONAL: test Kafka Broker

-You can test your Kafka installation using Kafka producer and consumer scripts.
+You can test your Kafka installation by using Kafka producer and consumer scripts.

 ```bash